cocotb/cocotb/documentation/source/writing_testbenches.rst

 Passing and Failing Tests
 =========================

-A cocotb test is considered to have `failed` if the test coroutine, or any coroutine :func:`~cocotb.fork`\ ed by the test coroutine, fails an ``assert`` statement.
+A cocotb test is considered to have `failed` if the test coroutine or any running :class:`~cocotb.Task` fails an ``assert`` statement.
 Below are examples of `failing` tests.